Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 * Each policy is, at the end, a long string.
 This string can be either static (fixed) or generated newly on each request if nonces are required.

-Consider the following opinion.
+Consider the following arguments.
 CSP is a set of two headers, whose names can be:

 * Content-Security-Policy
 * Content-Security-Policy-Report-Only